AtulYadavCodes/imageflow/README.md

 - Rate limiting and caching: Redis-backed rate limiting for authentication and API endpoints.
 - Centralized error handling: Consistent, structured API responses for success and error cases.
 - Frontend web app: User-friendly UI for non-developers to upload, manage, and transform files.
+- AI-assisted query handling: Users can describe what they want in plain English, and the AI interprets the request and returns the right output when the required parameters are available.
 - Developer SDKs: Official browser and Node.js SDKs for seamless integration ([SDK repo](https://github.com/AtulYadavCodes/imageflowsdk)).
 - Secure by design: Passwords and API keys are always hashed; CORS and cookie security best practices.
 - Extensible architecture: Modular Express.js backend, ready for new features and integrations.